BlessedOnothoja/Adventure_works_report/README.md

  1.1) At the time of this report, the buisness had generated $24.91m in revenue and $10.46m in profit.
 Total orders producing this revenue was 25.16k and the return rate was 2.17%.
 The line chart can be used to check these metrics at any instance in time through the period from 2020-2022.

-1.2) Month over month for revenue and returns are in a good place(positive progression by 3.31% and 1.18% respectively).
+1.2) Month over month for revenue and returns are in a good place(positive progression by 3.31% and 1.18% respectively compare to the previous month).
 However, MoM of orders dropped by 0.88%.

 1.3) Accessories is the most ordered product category making up 44.82% of the total orders.